Tuesday, July 25, 2023

 The Wheel of Fortune is a familiar image to many people.
 This version resembles the classic Marseilles image, lacking the Christian symbolism of the Rider-Waite-Smith deck.

-Rising from that pillar, the central image of the card is a six-spoked wheel.
-On one side, an Egyptian god kneels, tightly gripping the wheel to prevent it from spinning, while on the other side, a frightful creature is positioned head downward, about to fall off the wheel in the downward half of its orbit.
+Rising from that pillar is the central image of the card: a six-spoked wheel.
+On one side, an Egyptian god kneels, tightly gripping the wheel as if to prevent it from spinning, while on the other side, a frightful creature is positioned head downward, about to fall off the wheel in the downward half of its rotation.

-Kaplan enlightens us further, identifying the hawk-headed figure holding (or spinning) the wheel as Horus, the sun god, and the figure on the wheel as Ammut “the creature that devours unworthy souls after their judgment.”
-Kaplan explains the beliefs of the ancient Egyptians regarding the judgment of souls after death.
-He adds that the sphinx at the top of the cartouche represents the pharaoh, who received full funerary rites following his death, but was nonetheless exempt from afterlife judgment.
+Kaplan identifies the hawk-headed figure holding (or spinning) the wheel as Horus, the sun god, and the figure on the wheel as Ammut, "the creature that devours unworthy souls after their judgment."
+Kaplan explains the ancient Egyptians' beliefs regarding the judgment of souls after death.
+He adds that the sphinx at the top of the cartouche represents the pharaoh, who received full funerary rites following his death but was exempt from afterlife judgment.

-As Eric Weinstein astutely asked an interviewer, “When your wife’s water broke, did you say, ‘We have to stabilize this situation!
+As Eric Weinstein astutely asked a new father, “When your wife’s water broke, did you say, ‘We have to stabilize this situation!
 We must make sure our child can stay in here forever’?
 No!”

 Some tarot scholars draw a connection between this card, the tenth of the Major Arcana, and The World, the twentieth card, suggesting that after Judgment, we are returned to life renewed.
 That seems a naive position.
 This card calls us to attention, “Get off your ass and do something with your life, no matter how afraid or confused you are!”
-We must enthusiastically embrace possibilities for change and growth.
+We must enthusiastically embrace possibilities for change and growth while we still live.
+What opportunities can you seize and what action can you take today to make the most of your remaining time?

-In conclusion, the cat’s claws are out—he may play with you or destroy you.
-It’s nothing personal, so savor every experience.
+In conclusion, the cat’s claws are out— he may play with you or destroy you.
+It’s nothing personal, so savor every experience and embrace life's changes.

 Saturday, July 15, 2023